Differentiable Annealed Importance Sampling and the Perils of Gradient Noise: Introduction

 \section{Introduction}

-Marginal likelihood (ML), sometimes called \emph{evidence}, is a central quantity in Bayesian learning as it measures how well a model can describe a particular data set.
+Marginal likelihood (ML), sometimes called \emph{evidence}, is a central quantity in Bayesian learning as it measures how well a model can describe a particular dataset.
 It is commonly used to select hyperparameters for Gaussian processes ~\citep{rasmussen2003gaussian}, where either closed-form solutions or accurate, tractable approximations are available.
 However, it is more often the case that computing ML is computationally intractable, as it involves summation or integration over high-dimensional model parameters or latent variables.
-In this case, one must resort to numerical approximation methods.
-In the context of model comparison (e.g., evaluating generative models~\citep{wu2016quantitative, huang2020evaluating}), annealed importance sampling (AIS)~\citep{neal2001annealed} is arguably the most popular algorithm.
+In this case, one must resort to numerical methods or other approximations~\citep{kass1995bayes}.
+In the context of model comparison (e.g., evaluating generative models~\citep{wu2016quantitative, huang2020evaluating}), annealed importance sampling (AIS)~\citep{neal2001annealed} is one of the most popular and effective algorithms.
 Notably, AIS is closely related to other generic ML estimators that yield accurate estimation~\citep{grosse2015sandwiching}, including Sequential Monte Carlo (SMC)~\citep{doucet2001introduction} and nested sampling~\citep{skilling2006nested}.
-Given enough computing time, AIS is able to produce accurate estimates of marginal likelihood (it converges to the true ML value quickly by adding more intermediate distributions).
+Under some assumptions, AIS is able to produce accurate estimates of marginal likelihood given enough computation time (it converges to the true ML value quickly by adding more intermediate distributions).